ttezel/twit/README.md

 })
 ```

-Emitted each time a limitation message comes into the stream.

 ##event: 'scrub_geo'

+Emitted each time a location deletion message comes into the stream.

 ```javascript
 stream.on('scrub_geo', function (scrubGeoMessage) {